Special Offer

 Make sure you're on the same page with salary expectations.

-The easiest way to do this is to directly ask what they're currently making, and what their expected salary is.
+The easiest way to do this is to directly ask what they're currently earning and what their expected salary is.
 If what you can offer is below what they currently make, or well below what they're expecting, this probably isn't a match.

 4.3